You have a few weapon skills that summon phantasms:

 As the tank it is your duty to move The Eater of Souls towards the glowing platforms and keep him there.
 Meanwhile, your team should be killing the spiders.
 They should then pick up the yellow orbs that spawn after the spiders die and throw them onto the glowing platform where the boss is standing.

-While two party members are picking up the souls in the air you will move the boss to the next glowing platform so you can repeat what you did earlier.
 When your team has collected 18 Souls you can kill the Eater and the fight will be over.

 You will need to grab another orb and head North to kill the Eye that you left at ~10%.
 You have a time window of 30 seconds after you kill the first Eye in which to kill the second one.